For a complete list of registered student organizations at A-State please visit the Leadership Center website.

 To serve Chinese students, exists to help them better adapt to life at ASU.
 Also, to help carry forward the Chinese culture to American students and any people who want to know more about China.

-COT is a student organization that provides an avenue for retaining minority female students in higher education.
-The group offers academic and social support, leadership development, and community involvement.
-The organization also features a mentorship component.
-COT meets twice a month.
+Sister to Sister is a student organization that provides an avenue for retaining Black women students in higher education.
+The group offers academic and social support, leadership development, a mentorship component and community involvement opportunities.
+The groups meets twice a month.

 The GSA advocates for equality, provides support, and promotes a better understanding of the lesbian, gay, bisexual, transgender, and questioning community.
 The student organization meets twice a month.